Johns Hopkins Launches Center For Population Health IT

 Multidisciplinary unit will develop new IT tools for public health and accountable care, partner with private firms to bring them to market.

-Center for Population Health IT (CPHIT) to develop new IT tools in the areas of electronic health records (EHRs), e-health, and population health management.
+Johns Hopkins University has established a Center for Population Health IT (CPHIT) to develop new IT tools in the areas of electronic health records (EHRs), e-health, and population health management.
 The center will partner with private companies that will help build and commercialize these applications.

 Johns Hopkins Bloomberg School of Public Health will house CPHIT but will also draw upon the faculties of other university divisions, including medicine, informatics, computer science, business, and systems engineering.